folio-org/folio-install/single-server.md

 sudo systemctl restart okapi
 ```

-4. Pull module descriptors from central repository (this will take a while)
+4. Pull module descriptors from central registry (this will take a while)

   * [Sample JSON to post to pull API](okapi-pull.json)